 As he was walking by the Sea of Galilee, he saw two brothers, Simon who is called Peter, and his brother Andrew, casting a net into the sea; they were fishermen.
 He said to them, “Come after me, and I will make you fishers of men.”
 At once, they left their nets and followed him.

 The Seminary Formation program is designed utilizing the United States Conference of Catholic Bishops’ Program for Priestly Formation: Fifth Edition and St. John Paul II’s apostolic exhortation Pastores dabo vobis and draws upon the 1500-year-old Benedictine tradition of the monks of Conception Abbey with the goal of preparing those discerning a vocation to the ministerial priesthood.

-It is centered around forming seminarians in the four pillars of priestly formation:
+It is centered around forming seminarians in the four dimensions of formation:

 Assist seminarians in developing their character and personality so that they become for others a bridge to Christ by a threefold progression of knowledge of self, acceptance of self, and gift of self.